Return Policy

 3. Let folks know that they should not return seeds from other drawers until they have learned more about seed saving.
 You can encourage them to replace seeds with store bought, open-pollinated (non-hybrid) seeds if they want to.
 Your request may or may not be appropriate based on the community you are serving.

-Return "Super Easy" Plants
+Encourage Saving "Super Easy" Plants

 Seed quality is a concern in seed libraries.
 To ensure the quality of your stock, since most folks don't know much about seed saving, having people learn and return seeds that are "super easy" to save reliably is a great starting point.
 Some "super easy" plants are beans, peas, tomatoes, lettuce, and arugula.